CourtneyCole123/deep-learning-challenge/README.md

 <h3>4.
 Write a Report on the Neural Network Model</h3>

-Link to Written Report can be found here: [insert link to Google Sheet]
+Link to the written report can be found here: [insert link to Google Sheet]

 - Write an analysis that includes a title and multiple sections, labeled with headers and subheaders